 Have you ever run alongside someone who seems to never take a breath?
+They seem to have a magical breathing technique.
 While you are gasping and panting like a knackered steam engine?

 Breathing comes natural to us humans.
 When we are running, it helps to regulate your breathing.
 A regular breathing pattern helps with keeping an even pace and good form.

-That might sound a bit odd.
-But the metronomic effect of steady breathing relaxes you and makes it easier to mange your run.
+While that might sound a bit odd, there is some reasoning.
+The metronomic effect of steady breathing relaxes you and makes it easier to mange your run.

 Imagine you are running along and building the pace.
 Your regular breathing pattern is starting to sound laboured.
 As you push harder, you breathing now starts to sound more like gasps.